 Explanations include the state’s comprehensive sex education, access to birth control, better contraception methods and even reality TV.
 Even so, the rates in some California counties remain very high.

-“I was like, ‘this is not happening,’ ” Shalabi said.
+“I was like, ‘this is not happening,’ ” she said.
 “I was crying every day.”

-That was four years ago, and she gave birth to a daughter, Amina.
+That was four years ago, and she gave birth to a daughter.
 Her marriage to the baby’s father lasted less than a year.
-Today she says she has sole responsibility for Amina, and they live in Delano, a farming town of 52,000 north of Bakersfield in Kern County.
+Today she says she has sole responsibility for her child, and they live in Delano, a farming town of 52,000 north of Bakersfield in Kern County.
+(She asked that her name not be used to protect her family’s privacy.)

 While Kern County still has one of the highest teen pregnancy rates in California, across the state rates are declining to record lows, according to the newest data, from 2017.
 It shows California with a rate of nearly 14 births per 1,000 females ages 15 to 19.
 That’s the 16th lowest teen birth rate in the nation, and below the national average of nearly 19 births per 1,000 females in that age range.
 Arkansas ranks highest with 33; Massachusetts lowest with 8.